-- 1. The BC Oil and Gas Commission (the Commission), under section 39 of the Land Act, hereby authorizes Coastal GasLink Pipeline Ltd. (the "permit holder") to construct and operate a related activity as detailed in, Activities Approved table above and the Activity Details table below, when applicable, for the purposes of carrying out oil and gas activities as defined in the Oil and Gas Activities Act (OGAA); subject to the conditions set out herein. - The authorizations granted under this permit are limited to the area identified in the spatial data submitted to the Commission in the permit application as identified and dated above; herein after referred to as the 'activity area'. - 3.
-The Commission, pursuant to section 39 of the Land Act, hereby authorizes the occupation and use of any Crown land located within the activity area. - a) A licence authorized under section 39 of the Land Act for the Crown land portion of this application will follow.
-The Permit Holder is subject to the conditions contained in the Licence.

-Permit Holder: Coastal GasLink Pipeline Ltd. Application Submission Date: December 06, 2018 b) The authorization to occupy and use Crown land under the Licence expires two years from the date of issuance, unless the Commission has received notice of construction start, or this permit is otherwise extended, suspended, cancelled, surrendered or declared spent.
+- 1. The BC Oil and Gas Commission (the "Commission") pursuant to section 39 of the Land Act hereby authorizes the Permit Holder referenced above to construct and operate a related activity(s) as detailed in, Activities Approved table above and the Activity Details table(s) below, when applicable, for the purposes of carrying out oil and gas activities as defined in the Oil and Gas Activities Act (OGAA); subject to the conditions set out herein. - 2.
+The authorizations granted under this permit are limited to the area identified in the spatial data submitted to the Commission in the permit application as identified and dated above; herein after referred to as the 'activity area'. - 3.
+The Commission, pursuant to section 39 of the Land Act, hereby authorizes the occupation and use of any Crown land located within the activity area. - a.
+A licence authorized under section 39 of the Land Act for the Crown land portion of this application will follow.
+The permit holder is subject to the conditions contained in the Licence. - b.
+The authorization to occupy and use Crown land under the Licence expires two years from the date of issuance, unless the Commission has received notice of construction start, or this permit is otherwise extended, suspended, cancelled, surrendered or declared spent. - c.
+The authorization to occupy and use Crown land does not entitle the permit holder to exclusive possession of the activity area.